CaseyG5/stock-observer/README.md

 # stock-observer
-An simple implementation of the observer design pattern
+A simple implementation of the observer design pattern

 Not connected to any stock markets